KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Recommendation: Found `"node-fetch"` in file `auth.js`: Replace it with built-in fetch.
 2. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
 3. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+4. Recommendation: ESLint is not in the dependencies or devDependencies.
+It is recommended to add it to one of them.
+5. Recommendation: No lint script found in package.json.
+It is recommended to add one.

 ### [MMM-DublinRTPI by galaktor](https://github.com/galaktor/MMM-DublinRTPI)